 How a child grieves for a lost loved one will be shaped by a number of factors including their age, their relationship with the person who died and how that person died.

 Dealing with feelings

-We are all unique and deal with grief in our own way, children are no different.
+We are all unique and grieve in our own way, and children are no different.
 Anger, despair, guilt, regret, confusion, anxiety, worry and sorrow are just some of the feelings a bereaved child might be trying to cope with.